webrecorder/specs/wacz-ipfs/latest/index.md

 ![WARC Record Types & Chunk Boundaries](../../assets/images/diagrams/warc-records.svg)

-### Final WARC Chunking DAG
+### WARC File DAG

-A WARC DAG for multiple records may appear as follows, with each response-request or other record pair grouped together into its own sub-DAG and those CIDs concatenated together:
+A WARC File DAG for multiple WARC records may appear as follows, with each response-request or other record pair grouped together into its own sub-DAG and those CIDs concatenated together:

 ![Chunked WARC Records in an Example DAG](../../assets/images/diagrams/ipfs-chunking-dag.svg)